ChooJinCheng/DutchAuction/README.md

 Block Explorer URL: (leave blank for local development)

+For Next:
 to install packages in package.json: npm install

 to run ganache-cli: ganache-cli

 to run next.js: npm run dev

+For Truffle:
-to run truffle after contract is editted for redeployment: truffle migrate --reset --network development
+to install packages in package.json: npm install to run truffle after contract is editted for redeployment: truffle migrate --reset --network development